 What is jet lag?

-Jet lag happens when your sleep rhythms are disturbed after you've been on a long flight or changed time zones.
+Jet lag happens when your sleep rhythms are disturbed after you've been on a long flight and travelled quickly through multiple time zones.

 What are the symptoms of jet lag?